awsdocs/amazon-dynamodb-developer-guide/doc_source/EMRforDynamoDB.CopyingData.HDFS.md

    This command will not overwrite the file\.
 **Note**
-The local file system on the master node has limited capacity\.
+The local file system on the leader node has limited capacity\.
 Do not use this command with files that are larger than the available space in the local file system\.